Last updated:

 Clinical Testing and Workup

 Although the diagnosis of lipodystrophy is primarily clinical, a variety of tests can be used to aid in the diagnosis and/or rule out other conditions.
-A blood chemical profile may be conducted to assess the levels of glucose, lipids, liver enzymes, and uric acid.
-Individuals with APL may have decreased serum C3 levels, normal C1 and C4 levels, and high levels of the autoantibody C3NeF, while some patients with AGL may have low serum C4 levels.
+A blood chemical profile may be conducted to assess the levels of glucose, lipids, liver enzymes and uric acid.
+People with APL may have decreased serum C3 levels, normal C1 and C4 levels and high levels of the autoantibody C3NeF, while some people with AGL may have low serum C4 levels.
+PLIN1 autoantibody testing will likely be available soon in clinical laboratories for patients with AGL.
+At present, it is available only in research laboratories.

 The characteristic pattern of fat loss in acquired lipodystrophies can be noted on whole body magnetic resonance imaging (MRI).